 The Regulation of Food Packaging Materials in Japan

-With an efficient food distribution system in Japan, and emphasis on food safety and quality of packaging, Japan continues to be an attractive market for exporters of food products and food packaging materials.
-A critical component to marketing food products in Japan rests on ensuring that packaging materials comply with the regulatory scheme in place for food-contact materials.
+With an efficient food distribution system in Japan and an emphasis on food safety and quality of packaging, Japan continues to be an attractive market for exporters of food products and food packaging materials.
+A critical component of marketing food products in Japan rests on ensuring that packaging materials comply with the regulatory scheme in place for food-contact materials.

 The Japanese regulatory framework for food packaging materials combines government regulations based on the Food Sanitation Law of 1947, and industry standards that have been established by industry trade associations.
 The Japanese Food Sanitation Law sets out a general safety standard that covers not only food, but also food additives, food packaging materials and equipment, detergents for vegetables and fruits, eating utensils, and toys for young children.
 Regarding food-contact materials, the legislation prohibits the sale of equipment or packages containing toxic or harmful substances that could be deleterious to human health.
 In addition, the Food Sanitation Law includes an enforcement component that includes inspection of domestic food-business facilities, import notification requirements, monitoring and testing requirements, and the imposition of penalties.